7 Breathtaking Road Trips Across Canada Explore Stunning Landscapes and Local Gems

 7 Breathtaking Road Trips Across Canada Explore Stunning Landscapes and Local Gems - A Journey through Western Canada: The Calgary to Jasper Road Trip

-The breathtaking Calgary to Jasper road trip through the stunning landscapes of Western Canada.
+The search results highlight the breathtaking Calgary to Jasper road trip through the stunning landscapes of Western Canada.
 This drive offers a chance to explore natural wonders like Banff National Park, Lake Louise, and the Icefields Parkway, considered one of the world's most scenic stretches of road.
 The suggested 7-day itinerary covers must-see attractions and local gems along the way, providing a comprehensive guide for US residents looking to immerse themselves in the Canadian Rockies.
 While the Parks Canada pass can be a significant expense, the wealth of natural beauty and recommended activities make this road trip a truly rewarding experience for the discerning traveler.

 The scenic Icefields Parkway, a highlight of the Calgary to Jasper road trip, is home to the Athabasca Glacier, one of the most accessible glaciers in North America, allowing visitors a rare up-close experience with these majestic ice formations.